Intermediate 6-Day Powerbuilding

 Rest

 Lie on your back with knees bent.
-Curl your upper body off the floor by contracting your abs, then lower with control.
-Direct ab work at the end of a heavy squat session.
+Curl your upper body off the floor through your abs, pause at the top, lower with control.

 Muscles Worked